 The fighting at Bastogne remained ferocious, leading Patton to compare it to the pivotal Battle of Gettysburg in the American Civil War.
 German forces continued to launch counterattacks, but American units held on, forcing the enemy to pay a heavy price.
 Patton, who was always good for a headline, told reporters, “I don’t care where he fights, we can lick the Germans any place … We’ll find him and kick his teeth in.”
 While the Third Army commander exuded confidence publicly, what he had witnessed led him to write in his diary, “We can still lose this war.
 The Germans are colder and hungrier than we are but they fight better … They are vicious fighters.”
 The intensity of the onslaught carried out by the Germans pushed U.S. forces to the limit, and though the Army bent, Patton and the many American soldiers on the ground ensured it did not break.

 Shortly after launching the offensive, German Field Marshal Gerd von Rundstedt recognized that his forces were overstretched and “wanted to withdraw after a week of fighting,” according to Atkinson.
-Desperate for his offensive to succeed, Hitler refused and as U.S. forces rallied, hard-fought German gains were soon erased.
+Desperate for his offensive to succeed, however, Hitler refused and as U.S. forces rallied, hard-fought German gains were soon erased.
 On December 23, weather conditions finally improved, allowing American fighter planes and bombers to take to the air and strike the enemy.
 German tanks also began to run out of fuel while still 70 miles from Antwerp.